 “We hope to protect every family and ensure they are respected equally,” the group told the Taipei Times,

-The rally was planned with the goals of promoting LGBTIQ rights and “using music to help heal all the pain caused by the increased political polarization and misinformation spread by conservative groups.”
+“using music to help heal all the pain caused by the increased political polarization and misinformation spread via conservative groups.”

 “They have been spreading lies that attack homosexuality and distort gender equality education everywhere.
 They just want homosexual people to disappear and so many have been hurt in this process,” Hsu said.